 The formats that exist today have become a familiar part of our midweek routines, as continental football takes centre stage on several Tuesdays, Wednesdays and Thursdays throughout the year.

-However, the 2024-25 campaign will bring major change to how these much-loved tournaments are run, and a fresh look for the Champions League is forthcoming.
+However, the 2024-25 campaign will bring major change to how these much-loved tournaments are run, and a fresh look for the Champions League is upon us.

-Next season will mark the first of a new 36-team league phase and subsequent playoff round, before the usual knockout action unfolds.
+This season marks the first with a new 36-team league phase and subsequent playoff round, before the usual knockout action unfolds.

-Here, Sports Mole explains what is set to change and exactly how the new format will work.
+Here, Sports Mole explains what has changed and exactly how the new format will work.

-The draw for the new league phase of the Champions League will take place at the Grimaldi Forum in Monaco on Thursday, August 29.
+The draw for the new league phase of the Champions League took place at the Grimaldi Forum in Monaco on Thursday, August 29.

-Rather than each team being drawn in separate groups as has been the case in past years, this year the draw will throw up eight opponents for each club from the overall 36-team league.
+Rather than each team being drawn in separate groups as has been the case in past years, this year the draw threw up eight opponents for each club from the overall 36-team league.

-There are to be 36 teams in the initial league phase - of which more later - with 25 automatically earning a spot by virtue of their domestic league finish.
+There are 36 teams in the initial league phase - of which more later - with 25 automatically earning a spot by virtue of their domestic league finish.

-The holders of the Champions League and Europa League trophies are also both guaranteed a place, while two further clubs are taken from UEFA's 'European Performance' rankings.
+The holders of the Champions League and Europa League trophies were both guaranteed a place, while two further clubs were taken from UEFA's 'European Performance' rankings.

-The final seven teams are determined via qualifying, which takes place during July and August.
+The final seven teams were determined via qualifying, which took place during July and August.

 How does the league phase work?